Coronavirus Information For Businesses

 The City of New Rochelle is partnering with State, Westchester County, New Rochelle Chamber of Commerce and New Rochelle Business Improvement District (BID) resources to assist local businesses in dealing with the coronavirus outbreak.

-Reopening of BusinessesBusinesses in New York are reopening in phases based on attaining health and safety metrics defined by the State.
-As of May 26, 2020 New Rochelle is entering Phase I of re-opening.
+Reopening of Businesses- PHASE 3Businesses in New York are reopening in phases based on attaining health and safety metrics defined by the State.
+As of June 23, 2020 New Rochelle is in Phase III of re-opening.

 To prepare for reopening, each business should review the guidelines for their industry on the NY Forward Website.
 All businesses are required to:

-- Review and affirm the guidelines for their industry on the NY Forward Website; and
+- Review and affirm the guidelines for their industry on the NY Forward Website

 See the New Rochelle COVID-19 Guide for Businesses in English and Spanish for more details (see links at right).

 Please check back regularly as information is changing on a daily basis